-I’ve just returned from my 7th trip to Universal Orlando the past few years, and I realized that I’ve unintentionally acquired a lot of knowledge about how to have a great trip.
-So I’m writing this post!
-But first, a question I get a lot is why we always choose to fly across the country to Universal Orlando instead of going to Universal Hollywood, just an hour from our house.
+I’ve traveled to Universal Orlando seven times the past few years from California, both with and without kids, and have unintentionally acquired a lot of knowledge about how to have a great trip.
+So I’m writing this post full of my best Universal Orlando tips!
+But first, a question I get a lot is why we always choose to fly across the country to Universal Orlando instead of going to Universal Studios Hollywood, just an hour from our house.

 Universal Orlando Resort vs. Universal Studios Hollywood

 These are very different parks.
 Universal Studios Hollywood has stayed true to its movie set origin – it still has the iconic tram ride, letting you see where a lot of movies have been filmed.
 The park has expanded to have several rides as well as themed areas for Harry Potter and the Simpsons, but it’s not a vacation destination.
 Rather, it’s a great place to spend a day when you’re in LA.

 Universal Orlando is a group of three theme parks and is a definite vacation destination.
 There are dozens of rides and attractions throughout Universal Studios Florida and Universal’s Islands of Adventure including several roller coasters, there’s a water theme park (Volcano Bay), and there are eight onsite hotels.
 There’s enough to occupy everyone from young kids to teens to adults for several days.

 Our kids love Harry Potter.
 Orlando’s Wizarding World of Harry Potter is essentially twice as large as the one at Universal Studios Hollywood.
 The village of Hogsmeade and Hogwarts Castle are similar at both parks, but Universal Orlando also has Diagon Alley (our favorite area) as well as the Hogwarts Express train that goes between the parks.

 I mentioned above that there are eight onsite hotels.
 These are (listed in order of Budget to Luxury):

 - Loews Portofino Bay Hotel*